-Landlocked salmon and brook trout as well as smallmouth bass and brown trout can be taken throughout the river, although shad that are lifted over the Cataract Dam in Biddeford each spring also spend time in the river as far upstream as Buxton (Skelton Dam) during the summer months as do a small number of Atlantic salmon.
-It is unlawful to fish for or keep Atlantic salmon due to their current listing under the Endangered Species Act.
-Anglers are advised to look at large trout very carefully to determine the difference between brown trout and Atlantic salmon.
-Brown trout have very well developed vomerine teeth in the roof of their mouths as opposed to the single row of soft teeth in salmon.
+In this section of the river, you can also fish for shad that are lifted over the Cataract Dam in Biddeford each spring and spend time in the river as far upstream as Buxton during the summer months.
+A small number of Atlantic salmon also spend time here, but it is unlawful to fish for or keep Atlantic salmon because of their current listing under the Endangered Species Act.
+You are advised to examine large trout carefully to determine the difference between brown trout and Atlantic salmon.